apache/airflow/docs/apache-airflow/howto/custom-operator.rst

 When the operator invokes the query on the hook object, a new connection gets created if it doesn't exist.
-The hook retrieves the auth parameters such as username and password from Airflow backend and passes the params to the :py:func:`airflow.hooks.base_hook.BaseHook.get_connection`.
+The hook retrieves the auth parameters such as username and password from Airflow backend and passes the params to the :py:func:`airflow.hooks.base.BaseHook.get_connection`.
 You should create hook only in the ``execute`` method or any method which is called from ``execute``.
 The constructor gets called whenever Airflow parses a DAG which happens frequently.
 And instantiating a hook there will result in many unnecessary database connections.